Home

 For New Users

-Learn the Basics: Familiarize yourself with the basics of shell scripting, SLURM, git, and Python.
+Learn the Basics: Familiarize yourself with shell scripting, SLURM, Git, and Python fundamentals.

-Understand the Fundamentals: Get a grasp of object-oriented programming and high-performance computing concepts to make the most of reForge’s capabilities.
+Understand the Fundamentals: Develop a solid understanding of object-oriented programming and high-performance computing concepts.

-Explore the Documentation: Skim through the available documentation and examples provided within the package to learn about the various tools and workflows.
+Explore the Documentation: Browse through the available documentation and examples provided within the package to learn about the various tools and workflows available.

 For Developers